masa-sumimoto/html-starter/README.md

 The following is way of loading assets.
 You have to load bundle file in HTML like this.
 ```
-[ in HTML ]
+[ HTML ]

 <link rel="stylesheet" href="/assets/stylesheets/bundle.css">
 <script src="/assets/javascripts/bundle.js"></script>
 ```

 # How to Design
-If you start working with this project template, you will notice that it contains several styles and html tags.
+If you start working with this project template, you will notice that it contains several styles and HTML tags.
 I will introduce my coding method from here on.
 If you already have good way, Please delete my codes. and Enjoy cording!!

-※ I will show way to create general web pages except for designs assuming Web App.
+※ I will show a way for basic web pages.
+※ You may not have to choose the way if you are assuming like PWA.
+You should use JS in CSS.

 ## About Boostrap and BEM
 Based on the Bootstrap component, I proceed with the design by extending / overwriting.